People Had The Best Jokes After Trump Claimed He's "Like, Really Smart" And "A Very Stable Genius"

 On Friday night, the president described Wolff, a veteran but controversial reporter, as "a total loser" who made up stories for his "really boring and untruthful book."

-Trump also attacked Steve Bannon, the executive chairman of Breitbart News and ousted presidential chief strategist who spoke to Wolff for the book and mocked the president's children.
+Trump also attacked Steve Bannon, the executive chair of Breitbart News and ousted presidential chief strategist who spoke to Wolff for the book and mocked the president's children.

 In recent months, some Democrats began reaching out to mental health experts with the aim of removing the president from office.